-I recently formed a career consulting practice to serve lawyers and other professionals after a successful career as a practicing attorney.
+I started a career consulting practice to serve lawyers and other professionals after a successful career as a practicing attorney.

-Prior to starting my new business I was a:
+Before starting my career consulting business, I was a:

 • Equity partner at two of the largest law firms in the country